Diagrams17 min read--

 What Makes a Good Electrical Diagram for Campers and Boats?

 A messy, confusing sketch can turn even the best-designed system into a nightmare to troubleshoot.
 A clean, consistent diagram, on the other hand, can save you hours of guessing and even prevent costly mistakes.
+Whether you are wiring a simple weekend camper or a full marine electrical system with shore power and inverters, the quality of your diagram determines how smoothly the build and every future repair will go.

 So what exactly makes an electrical diagram "good"?
 Let's break it down.